leontoeides/google_maps/README.md

 use std::time::Duration;

 let mut google_maps_client = ClientSettings::new(YOUR_GOOGLE_API_KEY_HERE)
+    // For all Google Maps Platform APIs, the client will limit 2 sucessful
+    // requests for every 10 seconds:
+    .with_rate(Api::All, 2, Duration::from_secs(10))
     // For unsuccessful request attempts, the client will attempt 10 retries
     // before giving up:
     .with_max_retries(10)